• Skip to primary navigation

 • Check for flavour.
 If you find that it doesn't have enough 'bite' add a little more chilli.

 • Check occasionally to make sure the dish is not boiling dry.
-If it does start to dry out then add a splash of water to keep it moist.
+If it does start to dry out add a splash of water to keep it moist.

 • The lowest setting on my stovetop is ideal, but yours may be stronger, so keep checking.
 The aim is to reduce the liquid from the tomatoes by about half.